-- They are pretty fool proof to use, just screw on the lid and place it somewhere at least 100 yards away from your camp – zero knots or trees required.
+- They are pretty fool proof to use, just screw on the lid and place it somewhere at least 100 yards away from your campsite – zero knots or trees required.

-- Hikers who regularly carry a canister say they like to use it as a seat.
+- Hikers who regularly carry a bear canister say they like to use it as a seat.